Make a difference today

 Virtual Bereavement Education Groups

-• For adults 18+ who currently reside in Nova Scotia
+• This program is for adults 18+ who currently reside in Nova Scotia.

 • Attendees are responsible for providing their own computer/phone and internet access and ensuring a private location free of distractions for the session.